jamesskyoung/supertable/README.md

 ## Column Meta Data
-Each attribute that you choose to show form your dataset is defined as part of the Column Metadata object.
+Each attribute that you choose to show from your dataset is defined as part of the Column Metadata object.
 Here's an example:

 ```
 function getColumnMetaData() {